tpayne/agentic-ai-adk/samples/GCP/FinanceADK/README.md

 ## Sample Prompts

+- "Between the major tech stocks - Apple, Microsoft, Amazon, Google, Tesla, Nvidia - which of these companies is giving the highest return and lowest risk based on the indicators that you support"
+- "Calculate the OBV for JPMorgan Chase (JPM) for the 1-year period."
+- "Calculate the Price-to-Earnings Ratio for Microsoft (MSFT) and what is its Sharpe Ratio over the last 5 years, assuming a risk-free rate of 4.5%."
-- "What are the RSI and MACD values for Tesla (TSLA) based on the last 6 months of data?"
+- "Calculate the Sortino Ratio for Tesla (TSLA) over the last 3 years using an annual risk-free rate of 4.2%."
+- "Calculate the Treynor Ratio for Google (GOOGL), assuming its annualized return is 22% and its Beta is 1.05, using a risk-free rate of 4.0%."
 - "Can you provide the latest 20-day Simple Moving Average (SMA) for the FTSE 100 (^FTSE) over the past year?"
+- "Get the stock price for BP from FTSE100"
 - "I need the complete technical indicator data, including the MACD, RSI, and SMA, for Microsoft (MSFT) for the 3-month period."
-- "What is the current On-Balance Volume (OBV) reading for Amazon (AMZN) using the last 2 years of trading data?"
-- "Calculate the OBV for JPMorgan Chase (JPM) for the 1-year period."
 - "Please check the On-Balance Volume for Alphabet (GOOGL) over the past 3 months."
+- "What are the RSI and MACD values for Tesla (TSLA) based on the last 6 months of data?"
 - "What is the CAPM of CTSH when compared to the FTSE100 for the last 5 years"
-- "get the stock price for BP from FTSE100"
+- "What is the Piotroski F-Score for Exxon Mobil (XOM)?"
-- "between the major tech stocks - Apple, Microsoft, Amazon, Google, Tesla, Nvidia - which of these companies is giving the highest return and lowest risk based on the indicators that you support"
-- "Calculate the Price-to-Earnings Ratio for Microsoft (MSFT) and what is its Sharpe Ratio over the last 5 years, assuming a risk-free rate of 4.5%."
-- "Calculate the Sortino Ratio for Tesla (TSLA) over the last 3 years using an annual risk-free rate of 4.2%."
 - "What is the correlation matrix for the daily returns of Microsoft (MSFT), Exxon Mobil (XOM), and Visa (V) over the past 5 years?"
+- "What is the current On-Balance Volume (OBV) reading for Amazon (AMZN) using the last 2 years of trading data?"

 ---